Harlem-Launch-Alliance/Stimulant/README.md

 5. Wait at least 5 minutes between powering on and launching to allow for proper sensor calibration
 6. Launch!

-Note: Due to the use of the `micros()` function, there may be some unintended behavior if the controller is powered on for more than 70 minutes
+Note: Due to the use of the `micros()` function, the rocket MUST be launched within 60 minutes of powering on.
+If you do not launch within that period you must restart the flight computer by turning it off and then on again.